Kristin Y. Pettersen

 Kristin Ytterstad Pettersen (1969) is a Professor at the Department of Engineering Cybernetics.
 She has a PhD and an MSc in Engineering Cybernetics from NTNU.

-She is also a Key Scientist at the Center of Excellence: Autonomous marine operations and systems (AMOS) and an Adjunct Professor at the Norwegian Defence Research Establishment (FFI).
+She is also a Key Scientist at the Center of Excellence: Autonomous marine operations and systems (NTNU AMOS) and an Adjunct Professor at the Norwegian Defence Research Establishment (FFI).

 - Nonlinear control theory

-- Motion control of mechanical systems, in particular ships, AUVs, robot manipulators, snake robots and satellites
+- Motion control of mechanical systems, in particular ships, AUVs, robot manipulators and snake robots

 - Autonomous vehicles